johannpires/CompoundInterestCalculatoriOS/README.md

-# CompoundInterestCalculator
+# Compound Interest Calculator

-##Overview
+## Overview
 The Compound Interest Calculator is an iOS application designed to facilitate the computation of compound interest with monthly contributions.
 This project represents my inaugural endeavor in Swift development, as I have undertaken the task of creating this calculator from the ground up for personal utility.

-##Introduction
+## Introduction
-This iOS application serves as a tool for anyone seeking to calculate compound interest while considering regular monthly contributions.
+This iOS application serves as a valuable tool for anyone seeking to calculate compound interest while considering regular monthly contributions.
 By harnessing the power of Swift, I have constructed this app to provide users with a seamless and efficient means of achieving accurate financial calculations.

-##Purpose
+## Purpose
-The primary objective behind this project is to offer a user-friendly solution for individuals looking to gain insight into the growth of their investments.
-Through the precise calculation of compound interest, users can make informed financial decisions, thereby fostering a more secure financial future.
+This project aims to provide a user-friendly tool for calculating compound interest, enabling users to make informed financial decisions and secure their financial future.
+It's also intended to highlight the extraordinary power of compounding, showcasing the exponential potential of consistent contributions and reinvestment strategies.

 ## Tecnologies
 * Swift
+* UIKit

 ### TO DO
 - Improve the UI.